ibm-cloud-docs/cloud-object-storage-cli-plugin/cloud-object-storage-cli-reference.md

 Each operation has an explanation of what it does, how to use it, and any optional or required parameters.
 Unless specified as optional, any listed parameters are mandatory.

-The CLI plug-in doesn't support the full suite of features available in Object Storage, such as Aspera High-Speed Transfer, Immutable Object Storage, creating Key Protect buckets, or Bucket Firewalls.
+The CLI plug-in doesn't yet support the full suite of features available in Object Storage.
+Aspera High-Speed Transfer, Immutable Object Storage, creating Key Protect buckets, or Bucket Firewalls cannot be used by the CLI.
 {: note}

 ## Abort a multipart upload